John Whitehead (economist): St John New Zealand

 In 2016, Whitehead was appointed to the board of St John New Zealand.
-In March 2019, he was made a Commander of the Order of St John, and in February 2020 he was promoted to Knight of the Order of St John.
+In March 2019, he was appointed as a Commander of the Order of St John (CStJ), promoted to Knight (KStJ) in February 2020, and further elevated to Bailiff Grand Cross of the same Order (GCStJ) in April 2026.
 He was appointed chancellor and chair of the national priory board of St John New Zealand for a three-year term from 24 June 2020.